An electrophysiological study (EP study) is a procedure used to evaluate abnormal heartbeats.

-You may resume your usual diet after the procedure, unless your doctor decides otherwise.
+You may go back to your usual diet after the procedure, unless your doctor tells you otherwise.

 It will be important to keep the insertion site clean and dry.
 Your doctor will give you specific bathing instructions.

-Notify your doctor to report any of the following:
+Contact your doctor if you have any of the following:

 Your doctor may give you additional or alternate instructions after the procedure, depending on your particular situation.